 - Because full longevity is rounded to the nearest dollar and pro-rata longevity is not, you cannot use the full longevity amount in the pro-rata longevity calculation.

 - If an employee was in pay status half or more of the working days and holidays in that month, then they earn credit for that month (see example 1).

 - If an employee was not in pay status for half or more of the working days and holidays in the month, they do not get credit for that month (see example 2).

 - Be sure to include the month in which the employee received his or her last full longevity check when calculating the number of months towards the pro-rata payout.

 - Comments section should include the calculation method used by the department.

-- It may be useful to pause the termination workflow until the pro-rata longevity payout is approved by the Classification & Compensation Specialist.
-If you complete the termination workflow and the Classification & Compensation Specialist disapproves the pro-rata longevity payout, you will have to submit a hard copy PD-105 to complete the pro-rata longevity payout.
+- It may be useful to pause the termination workflow until the pro-rata longevity payout is approved by the HR Records and Information unit.
+If you complete the termination workflow and your pro-rata longevity payout is not approved, you will have to submit a hard copy PD-105 to complete the pro-rata longevity payout.